jenstem/weather-dashboard/README.md

 I borrowed and changed code from user [teddysm](https://github.com/teddysm/WeatherDashboard).

 I also received help from BCS Learning Assistants and I phoned a friend.

+I also received help from Michael Iapan during office hours.